Last update: January 21st 2021

-No rights can be derived from the information in this FAQ overview.
+No rights can be derived from the information on the Q&A list.

 What is the policy on testing for COVID-19 when visiting or living in Bonaire?